Matyiko/ImageClassification/README.md

 The dataeset contains 10 different classes that we can classify using our models.
 We split the cases instead of the images, to avoid data leakage between the splits, as neighbouring images are very similar to each other.

+I trained on my own PC with a RTX 3070 GPU.
+The training takes about 5-15 minits for each model so the whole training is about 20 minits.

 # Results